TheThingsIndustries/lorawan-stack-docs/doc/content/devices/device-claiming/_index.md

 ## How does it work?

-After pre-provisioning a device, device makers register it on The Things Industries Join Server or on their Cloud Hosted cluster, generate a QR code for claiming and stick it to the device.
+After pre-provisioning a device, device makers register it on The Things Industries Join Server or on their Cloud cluster, generate a QR code for claiming and stick it to the device.
 When purchasing a device, new device owners scan this QR code to claim it to their application.
 [Learn how to claim a device]({{< ref "/devices/device-claiming" >}}).